j-a-avery/sicp/README.md

         (range 0 1800))
   ```

 * **4/13/22** Oh, so now we're teaching loop invariants to freshmen as an offhand remark during an exercise?
 They say COVID is a vascular disease that affects everything, including the brain.
 I had COVID three months ago tomorrow.
 I remember 1.16-1.18 being easy.
-I've spent two hours on 1.16 and I can't. fucking. get. it.
+I've spent two hours on 1.16 and I can't %$@#ing get it.

-* **4/14/22** 4-6 hours totdal.
+* **4/14/22** 4-6 hours total.
 Duh. *a* and *b* can *both* change between calls of `fast-expt-iter`. [facepalm]